How to design a Green New Deal that really works, for every industry in the U.S.

 Because the resolution (and many of the state resolutions that followed) are frameworks, the next step, Markey says, is for him and the other backers is to “go industry by industry and talk about what needs to be done, and why it is possible for that industry to do it.”
 Here at Fast Company, we are offering a look at how these conversations might unfold.

 The Green New Deal has captured national attention for its confrontation of major and interconnected issues, and its broad scope symbolizes the enormous challenge of tackling them both.
 Focusing on its application to specific industries can begin to ground the symbolism in some detail.
 Every industry, as Markey says, will need to adapt and change to effectively address the dual issues of climate change and economic inequity.
 These conversations are already happening at private companies, in governments, and around nonprofit and advocacy organizations.
-This week, we’ll be looking at eight sectors of the U.S. economy—transportation, fashion and manufacturing, building and construction, banking, energy, agriculture, philanthropy, and technology—and considering what changes might be on the horizon for them as they work to address these challenges.
+This week, we’ll be looking at eight sectors of the U.S. economy and considering what changes might be on the horizon for them as they work to address these challenges.
+Read the whole series here.

 What’s encouraging: Many of the transitions already underway in these industries fit with what the Green New Deal calls for.
 Fashion is working to clean up its supply chains and implement humane labor conditions and pay for workers.
 Across the transportation sector, the need to electrify vehicles and fleets is now a matter of course.
 In the building industry, leaders are considering how to rapidly improve building efficiency and create more affordable housing while providing a steady job pipeline to marginalized workers.